The following is a summary of the latest entertainment news.

 When the rest of the world shut down to fight off COVID-19, US star Anne Hathaway She started a whole new film project – a rom-com raid caper in the pandemic that is still raging around her.
-“I don’t think either of us knows exactly how we did it,” Hathaway told Reuters when she sat down with her co-star Chiwetel Ejiofor to talk about “Locked Down,” the result of her work that continues began to flow HBO max on Thursday.
+“I don’t think either of us knows exactly how we did it,” Hathaway told Reuters when she sat down with her co-star Chiwetel Ejiofor to talk about “Locked Down”, the result of their work that started with streaming HBO max on Thursday.

 Star conductor Simon Rattle, who announced this week that he would shorten his tenure with Britain’s premier orchestra in order to return to him Germany, said on Friday that he had applied German Citizenship after Brexit.
 The Liverpool-born musician, 65, lamented the obstacles created by Britain’s withdrawal from the US European Association with the careers of young musicians who had become accustomed to performing freely for the music-hungry audience of the continent.

 Apple plans to launch a new podcast subscription service: The Information